jaehongbr-Coding/us-multifamily-research-mvp/README.md

 - Track market-level supply and demand
 - Track institutional investor and developer activity
 - Add a separate configuration file once the project grows beyond MVP stage
+- ## System Notes

+### Automation Architecture
+cron-job.org
+→ GitHub workflow_dispatch
+→ news_collector.py
+→ output/*.csv
+→ Streamlit dashboard

+### Why external cron is used
+GitHub scheduled cron execution was unreliable for this project. workflow_dispatch triggered externally via cron-job.org is currently more stable.

+### Streamlit behavior
+Streamlit Cloud may cache CSV outputs or enter sleep mode.
+If latest outputs are not reflected:
+- Refresh app
+- Use refresh button
+- Reboot app if necessary

+### CoStar Intake Policy
+- No scraping
+- No login automation
+- No paywall bypass
+- Manual CSV/XLSX intake only